Academic freedom: United States

-Academic freedom for colleges and universities (institutional autonomy)
+For institutions

 A prominent feature of the English university concept is the freedom to appoint faculty, set standards and admit students.
 This ideal may be better described as institutional autonomy and is distinct from whatever freedom is granted to students and faculty by the institution.

 The Supreme Court of the United States said that academic freedom means a university can "determine for itself on academic grounds: